Practical advice on ISO 9001:2015 Clause 6.2 implementation

 In October 2021, we secured certification to three education-related ISO Standards.
 We now have a university-grade management system in place conforming to the requirements of …

-We have chosen ISO 21001 certification because, unlike IRCA and Exemplar badges (which in our opinion are commercially compromised), it is based on independent third-party assessment.
-It is a ‘university grade’ standard in use globally by schools, colleges, and universities to demonstrate their competence.
+We have chosen ISO 21001 certification because, unlike IRCA and Exemplar badges (which, in our opinion, are commercially compromised), it is based on independent third-party assessment.
+It is a ‘university grade’ standard used globally by schools, colleges, and universities to demonstrate competence.